 I had been near Costa Brava many times, while living in London.
 But as familiar as I was with other regions of Spain, its wild northeast coast (Costa Brava means rugged or wild coast in Spanish) had always eluded me, for one reason or another.

 That was until recently, when I watched a BBC documentary showing that – despite being one of the most popular summer destinations for Europeans – parts of Costa Brava have kept their authentic charms and flavors.
-They also mentioned stretches that have been overdeveloped for tourism – specially the area just north of Barcelona – but if you know where to go, it’s still possible to find the authentic Costa Brava.
+The program also mentioned that while some stretches of the coast have been overdeveloped for tourism – specially the area just north of Barcelona – it’s still possible to find the real thing in others.
 I couldn’t wait to check it out.

 Costa Brava is different from the rest of Spain in almost everything.
-As a matter of fact, depending on who you ask, it’s not even in Spain!
+In fact, depending on who you ask, it’s not even in Spain!
 That’s because it’s part of Catalonia, a proud nation-within-a nation with its own language, culture and traditions that has been trying to secede from Spain for a long time.
-Catalonia has also a strong culinary heritage, and quite often the restaurants voted ‘best in the world’ are located there.
+Catalonia has also a rich culinary heritage, and some of its restaurants are voted ‘best in the world’ every year.
 The Catalans are very proud people, and rightly so.

 Stretching from Blanes – north of Barcelona – to the French border, the ‘Brava’ (as the locals call it) is a 125 miles parade of sandy coves, golden beaches, rocky promontories and beautiful views.
 By far the prettiest of the three major holiday coasts of Spain (Costa del Sol and Costa Blanca are the others), until 1960 Costa Brava was a quiet region living off its wines, olives and fishing.
 The tourists arrived around 1960, and never left.